sumitbalani/Extentions/README.md

 _________

 Google Chrome is the best web browser around right now, and part of Chrome's appeal is owed to its excellent extensions.
-I wanted to learn the simple chrome extensions, include the file structure and manifest.json file notation before I spent time developing a much more extensive extension.
+I wanted to learn the simple chrome extensions, including the file structure and manifest.json file notation before I spent time developing a much more extensive extension.

 Basics: